 Connection Settings In Your FTP App

-The items below address the most common FTP connection settings customers need when connecting to Files.com.
+The items below address the most common FTP connection settings you need when connecting to Files.com.

 Hostname